Probing universal imaginary-time relaxation critical dynamics with infinite projected entangled pair states: Acknowledgments

 \section{Acknowledgments}

 Computational resources used in this study were provided by the National Supercomputer Center in Guangzhou with Tianhe-2 Supercomputer and the Physical Laboratory of High-Performance Computing in Renmin University of China.
-This work was supported by the National R\&D Program of China (Grants No. 2024YFA1408600, 2023YFA1406500), the National Natural Science Foundation of China (Grants No. 12434009 and Grants No. 12274458), and the Innovation Program for Quantum Science and Technology (2021ZD0302402).
-S.Y. is supported by the National Natural Science Foundation of China (Grant No. 12222515), the Research Center for Magnetoelectric Physics of Guangdong Province (Grant No. 2024B0303390001), and the Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (Grant No. 2022B1212010008).
-S.Y. is also supported by the Science and Technology Projects in Guangdong Province (Grant No. 2021QN02X561) and Guangzhou City (Grant No. 2025A04J5408).
+This work was supported by the National R\&D Program of China (Grants No. 2024YFA1408600, 2023YFA1406500), the National Natural Science Foundation of China (Grants No. 12222515, 12434009, 12274458), the Elite Revitalizing Inner Mongolia Program (Grant No. 2025TGL05), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302402), the Research Center for Magnetoelectric Physics of Guangdong Province (Grant No. 2024B0303390001), the Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (Grant No. 2022B1212010008), the Science and Technology Projects in Guangdong Province (Grant No. 2021QN02X561) and Guangzhou City (Grant No. 2025A04J5408).
 H.-Y.L and S.Y. contributed equally to this work.